 Speaking up against hate crime and speech is about challenging them from becoming the norm.
 If you say or do nothing, then you might feel bad about it.
 Remember that it also means that others are less likely to find moral fortitude in themselves, too.
-Ultimately, this creates an atmosphere in society where hatred becomes normalised and even everyday.
+Ultimately, this creates an atmosphere in society where hatred becomes normalised.
 In such environments, hate speech and crime only tend to get worse.
 In the end, we all suffer from tolerating it in this way.

 On the other hand, having the moral courage to confront hatred when it rears its ugly head means that the perpetrators of it will think twice before saying and doing such things again.
 Displaying moral courage encourages others to follow your stand, as well.
 Every action taken against hate – no matter how small it may seem at the time – is a victory for a fair, inclusive and decent society.

 Want to be prepared for tough situations that require moral courage?
-Here are some steps you can take right now.
+Here are five steps you can take right now:

-There is little doubt that many people who tolerate hate speech would like someone to call it out.
+There's little doubt that many people who tolerate hate speech would like someone to call it out.
 Perhaps they just lack the moral support to do it for themselves.
-In any group situation, including social media, it is a well-established psychological concept that people 'fall into line' within groups.
+In any group situation, including social media, it's a well-established psychological concept that people 'fall into line' within groups.
 If you speak up against a racist comment, for example, then others will back you up.
 Research from New York University has shown that people who use racist terms on social media refrain from doing it so often if someone in their circle stands up to them about it.

-, when a situation is potentially dangerous, calling the police or others nearby to help you do the right thing is the best course of action.
+There's always a balance to be sought between rushing into an intervention and putting yourself in the firing line.
+According to Philip Zimbardo, psychologist and the founder of the Heroic Imagination Project, when a situation is potentially dangerous, calling the police or others nearby to help you do the right thing is the best course of action.
 “You can only be an effective social change agent if you understand when to act alone, as a member of a team, or not at all,” he says.
-Philip Zimbardo is a psychologist and the founder of the Heroic Imagination Project.

 Ed Gould is a UK-based journalist and freelance writer.
 He is a practitioner of Reiki.